guziy/pylibrmn/README.md

     > git clone git@github.com:guziy/pylibrmn.git

-and add the root of the cloned directory to the PYTHONPATH env. variable (i.e. the folder created by the clone command)
+and add the pylibrmn/src from the cloned directory to the PYTHONPATH env. variable (i.e. the folder created by the clone command)